Catholic hamartiology: Reign of sin

 The reign or regime of sin in the world is not arbitrary or a conspiracy; rather, it is each person's struggle against his or her own concupiscence.

 Disorder of sin

-The regime of sin causes disorder, which can be "more or less overcome according to the circumstances of cultures, eras, and individuals."
+The regime of sin causes disorder, which can be "more or less overcome according to the circumstances of cultures, eras, and individuals".

 Defeat of and end to sin

 Sin's reign is temporary, beginning with the fall of the angels and ending in definitive defeat with the crucifixion of Jesus.
 Every human can share in Jesus' eternal reign on the wood of the cross via the sacraments.
-At the end of the world, sin will no longer exist nor be possible ever again, because Jesus' eternal reign will then be absolute: he will be everything to everyone, e.g., fulfill everyone's every desire.
+At the end of the world, sin will no longer exist nor be possible ever again, because Jesus' eternal reign will then be absolute: he will be everything to everyone, i.e., fulfill everyone's every desire.

 Actual sin

 Actual sin is the commitment of a sin.
 The first actual sin in history caused humanity to lose the state of original holiness, which included sanctifying grace.